signemik/SocailGraphsAnimateMovies/README.md

  <div class="container">
        <h1>Statistics</h1>
-   Below is the most interesting insights from the data set shown <br> Fristly is the distribution of number of movies in the different production studios shown in the table below.
+   Below is the most interesting insights from the data set shown <br> Firstly is the distribution of number of movies in the different production studios shown in the table below.
    <table rules="groups">
   <thead>
     <tr>